pxr687/islands_python_foundations/README.md

 # To Do

-* Loop through pages sequentially and finish first pass
+* Loop through all pages first to last and finish first pass
 * Add this credit somewhere:

     > All images of islands were generated with https://www.redblobgames.com/maps/mapgen4/